0xFelix/gitops-blog/gitops-blog.md

 This will create an `Application` for each managed cluster that deploys OpenShift Virtualization with its default settings.
-The `Application` will ensure that the namespace `openshift-cnv` exists and it will automatically apply any changes to this repository or undo changes which are not in this repository.
+The `Application` will ensure that the namespace `openshift-cnv` exists, and it will automatically apply any changes to this repository or undo changes which are not in this repository.
 Sync waves are used to ensure that resources are created in the right order.